DevelAngel/swayr/README.md

   frozen when the first cycling command is processed and remains so until a non-cycling command is received.
 The `nop` command can conveniently serve to interrupt a sequence without having any other side effects.
+* `get-windows-as-json` returns a JSON containing all windows, possibly with scratchpad windows if `--include-scratchpad` is given.
+Furthermore, `--matching <CRITERIA>` can be used to restrict the windows to those matching the given criteria query.
+Lastly, if `--error-if-no-match` is given and no windows exist or match the given criteria query, the command exits non-zero instead of printing a JSON array.
+This makes it suitable for shell scripting.
+Essentially, `swayr get-windows-as-json --matching <CRITERIA>
+  --error-if-no-match` is like `swaymsg <CRITERIA> nop` except that it returns the windows as JSON and support's swayr's extended criteria queries instead of the simple ones supported by sway.

 #### <a id="swayr-commands-criteria">Criteria</a>

 Swayr supports most of the criteria querys defined by Sway, see section